 - Highest value defensemen remaining from one of the other games on the night.

-The reason for this lone defenseman is that DraftKings requires your players to spread at least 3 teams.
+The reason for this lone defenseman is that DFS sites require your players to spread at least 3 teams.